cheesespy21/shoplately-api-doc/source/includes/_product.md

 The `Company` is automatically set based on the company associated with the user's API key.

+All new products must have "Size" option details; a section option detail type (e.g. Color, Material) is optional.
+If a product has a second option detail type, be sure to specify it in `optionDetail2Type`.

+If a product only has a "Size" option detail type, an `images` array is required only once.
+If multiple `images` arrays are provided for size-only products, the arrays will be merged (size images are shared across all sizes).

+If a product has both "Size" and a second option detail type, an `images` array is required for each option.

 ### HTTP Request

 `POST /v1/products`